Nozomi Okuhara: 2010–2012

 In 2010, Okuhara reached the final of Lao International which she lost to Nitchaon Jindapol.
 The 16-year-old Okuhara became the youngest women's singles champion ever at the Japanese National Championships in 2011.
 Additionally, she won the Austrian title by defeating her teammate Mayu Sekiya and a bronze medal at World Junior Championships.

 Okuhara was a runner-up at the Asian Junior Championships, and helped her team in winning the mixed team title.
 She later clinched the gold medal at the World Junior Championships, having won bronze one year earlier at the 2011 BWF World Junior Championships.
 In July, she won her first Grand Prix title at the Canada Open.

 2013–2014

-In 2013, while competing in her quarterfinal match against Saina Nehwal at Malaysia Open, she suffered a severe knee injury in the 3rd game and remained out of International circuit for almost a year.
-On her way to returning to elite competition, she participated in her first tournament in November since her last in January 2013 at the China Premier event.

-In 2014, she won the New Zealand Open beating Kana Ito in final.
-She also won the Vietnam Open and Korean Grand Prix titles.
-She reached her first Superseries final at the Hong Kong Open in year end.
-On her way to the final, she defeated Reigning World Champion Carolina Marín in the semifinal in 2 very one-sided games.
-However, she finished second to Tai Tzu-ying in the finals.
+Okuhara's progress was temporarily halted in 2013 when she suffered a knee injury during a quarterfinal match against Saina Nehwal at the Malaysia Open.
+The injury sidelined her from the international circuit for nearly a year.
+She returned to elite competition in November 2013 at the China Premier event.
+In 2014, Okuhara claimed titles at the New Zealand Open, the Vietnam Open and Korean Grand Prix.
+She reached her first Super Series final at the Hong Kong Open later that year; after defeating reigning World Champion Carolina Marín in the semifinals, she finished as the runner-up to Tai Tzu-ying.